 - The defendant’s habits and community ties;

-- The severity of the punishment and temptation to flee.
+- The severity of the punishment or temptation to flee; and

 Eligibility Criteria for Bail Pending a Criminal Appeal

 As a general rule, Florida law permits bail pending appeal for a defendant convicted of certain non-capital offenses.
-Bail pending appeal is not permitted for capital offense includes first degree murder and capital sexual battery.
+Bail pending appeal is not permitted for capital offenses including first-degree murder and capital sexual battery.